AnymouseProphet/SocialistHousing/README.md

 Cryptography Signature__ appendix section.
 That copy is intended for printed versions where a digital cryptography signature is meaningless.

 Nothing in the `assets` directory is used to compile the manifesto.
+After you fork this git, you probably should delete everything in the `assets` directory as it will not pertain to your fork.

 TeXLive 2021